Lewis-Matt/dot-com-killer/README.md

 The computer will place 3 dot-coms on a 7x7 grid (no GUI, this is a command-line application).

+      Note that the first iteration of the game (SimpleDotCom) is just a single row of 7 cells and one dot-com that takes up 3 cells.
+This will be scaled up.

 # Design process

 ### High-Level